Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 Quinn knew the meaning of "bark."
 What he needed to figure out was how each sound in the word is represented by letters.

-Venable, who's been teaching elementary school for more than two decades, says she used to think reading would just kind of "fall together" for kids if they were exposed to enough print.
+Venable, who has been teaching elementary school for more than two decades, says she used to think reading would just kind of "fall together" for kids if they were exposed to enough print.
 Now, because of the science of reading training, she knows better.

 "My kids are successful, and happy, and believe in themselves," she said.
-"I don't have a single child in my room that has that look on their face like, 'I can't do this.'"
+"I don't have a single child in my room that has that look on their face like, 'I can't do this.' "

 At the end of each school year, the Bethlehem school district gives kindergartners a test to assess early reading skills.